haaandolo/rust-financial-database/README.txt

 ### How to Add New Datasource to the System
 1. Make new file in the data_apis folder i.e., binance.rs
 2. Within that file make functions to get the relevant data from that source
-3. Make sure if it is timeseries data it obeys the standard outlined above i.e., each series rows has a OhlcvMetaData and and TimeseriesMetaDataStruct associated with it.
+3. Make sure if it its timeseries data it obeys the standard outlined above i.e., each series rows has a OhlcvMetaData and and TimeseriesMetaDataStruct associated with it.
 4. Add the source name to the get_data_from_apis() function in the mongodb.rs file so it can sort the urls by datasource.

-5.
+### Note on testing